-Electrodialysis has been a very capable technology for the desalination of brackish water for many years but the newest systems have reduced the cost significantly.
+Electrodialysis has been a very capable technology for the desalination of brackish water for many years but the latest systems have reduced the cost significantly.

 quality, including waste water with high turbidity.
 Like ED, EDR equipment can regulate the amount of salt removal by adjusting the electrical potential applied to the electrodes.
 Automated DC power control can therefore maintain stable product water quality even under conditions of significant feed water variation.

 In addition, EDR periodically reverses the electrode polarity to drive ionic flow in the opposite direction.
-This is analogous to ‘backwashing’ a filtration membrane to remove deposits.
+This is analogous to ‘backwashing’ a filtration membrane to remove deposits and mitigate fouling.
 This self-cleaning capacity reduces scaling and extends the service life of the membrane stack.
 It can also reduce pre-treatment requirements and widen the area off application to include boiler blowdown and challenging process water waste recovery.

 Our reference projects